 Implantation is a highly co-ordinated event that involves both embryonic and maternal active participation.

 Initially the newly hatched blastocyst loosely adheres to the endometrial epithelium.
 Then it rolls over the endometrium to find a suitable place for implantation where it gets attached firmly.

 Embryo–endometrial dialogue has led to the identification of a ‘window of implantation’.
 The implantation window is characterised by changes to the endometrium cells, which aid in the absorption of the uterine fluid.
 These changes bring the blastocyst nearer to the endometrium and immobilise it.
 The first step of implantation is the formation of foetal–maternal interface.
 Next crucial step is invasion of the embryo into the endometrium.

 How implantation is mediated?

 Implantation is initiated when the blastocyst comes into contact with the uterine wall.
-Certain molecules and pinopodes are involved in bringing embryo and endometrium together and attachment in embryo implantation.
+Certain molecules and pinopodes are involved in bringing embryo and endometrium together and attachment in embryo implantation which leads to IVF success.
 The embryo produces cytokines and growth factors and receptors for endometrial signals.

 Does body immunity play role in successful pregnancy?